NoamG98/studybuddy/README.md

 # StudyBuddy Connect & Careers

-StudyBuddy is a full-stack web application built with **React/TypeScript**, **Tailwind CSS**, and **.NET Core**.
-It allows students, graduates, and employers to connect, share posts, and manage friend requests and job opportunities.
+**StudyBuddy** is a full-stack web application built with **React/TypeScript**, **Tailwind CSS**, and **.NET 7 Web API**.
+It enables students, graduates, and employers to connect, share posts, manage friendships, and browse job opportunities in a real-time collaborative environment.

----

-## Table of Contents
+## 📚 Table of Contents

 - [Features](#features)
 - [Tech Stack](#tech-stack)